Temitope-Kola/Diabetes-Analysis/README.md

 ## INTRODUCTION
 ___
 Diabetes affects millions of people worldwide, and understanding what puts certain groups at higher risk is crucial for prediction, prevention and management which are the main aims of this analysis.
-In this analysis, I looked at data from over 96,000 individuals to explore how factors like age, BMI, and smoking habits are linked to diabetes.
+In this analysis, I looked at a diabetes prediction dataset from KAAGLE covering over 96,000 individuals to explore how factors like age, BMI, and smoking habits are linked to diabetes.
 ___

 ## PROBLEM STATEMENT